Captain Underpants: The First Epic Movie: Production

-Although it is a CG-animated feature, the film includes scenes that are traditionally animated, flash animated, a short cutout animation segment, and a sock puppet sequence created by Screen Novelties.
+While it is a 2017 American digitally 3D CGI animated film, the film includes many scenes that are a celluloid-animated segment, a flash-animated segment, a cutout-animated segment, and a sock-puppet sequence created by Screen Novelties.

 Music

 Soundtrack

-"Weird Al" Yankovic wrote and performed the theme song for the film (which is possibly because in the book, George and Harold "play "Weird Al" Yankovic music 6 hours full blast"), which was featured in a lyric video.
+"Weird Al" Yankovic wrote and performed the theme song for the film, which was featured in a lyric video.
 Andy Grammer wrote another original song for the film, titled "A Friend Like You".
 The film also features music from Adam Lambert, Cold War Kids member Nathan Willett, and Lil Yachty.
 An 11-track soundtrack album was released digitally on June 2, 2017, by Virgin Records and Deep Well Records.

 Track listing

 Score

-The film score was composed by Theodore Shapiro.
+The music score was scored by Theodore Shapiro.
 A soundtrack for the score of the film was released on June 9.
 It features 24 pieces of music, and an exclusive digital booklet on iTunes.
 Three of the scores are also available on the soundtrack (those being "Comic Book Opening", "Saving the Day", and "The Prank for Good").

 Release

 Theatrical

 Captain Underpants: The First Epic Movie was previously scheduled to be released on March 10, 2017, but in September 2015, The Boss Baby took over its date.
-The film was then moved to June 2, 2017, and was released by 20th Century Fox.
+The film was then moved to June 2, 2017.
 Other territories such as Europe and Asia received the film between July and October 2017.
-It premiered on May 21, 2017, at the Regency Village Theater in Los Angeles.
-The film was chosen along with Sony Pictures Animation's The Emoji Movie to inaugurate the removal of Saudi Arabia's cinema ban through a double feature screening on January 13, 2018, organized by Cinema 70; they were the first two movies to be given an official public screening in the country in 35 years.
+It first premiered at the Regency Village Theater in Los Angeles, California in the United States on May 21, 2017.
+The film was chosen alongside with the 2017 Columbia Pictures and Sony Pictures Animation film The Emoji Movie to inaugurate the removal of Saudi Arabia's cinema ban through a double feature screening on January 13, 2018, organized by Cinema 70, they were the first two movies to be given an official public screening in the country in 35 years.
+It was the last DreamWorks Animation film distributed through their 2013 output deal with 20th Century Fox.

 Home media

-Captain Underpants: The First Epic Movie was released on Digital HD on August 29, 2017, and on DVD, Blu-ray and Ultra HD Blu-ray on September 12, 2017, by 20th Century Fox Home Entertainment, and has been released by Universal Pictures Home Entertainment in certain territories.
-From January 2018 to July 2019, the film is available on Netflix, the film is expected to return to the streaming platform after 4 years on July 10, 2023.
+Captain Underpants: The First Epic Movie was first released digitally in the United States on digital download on August 29, 2017, before it was first released digitally in the United States on 4K Ultra HD Blu-ray, Blu-ray, and DVD by 20th Century Fox Home Entertainment (through DreamWorks Animation Home Entertainment) on September 12, 2017.